 With the holiday and all hustle and bustle that comes along with it, the past week really flew by.
-Finding time for cooking/blogging was a struggle, so this weeks taco recipe is super simple.
+Finding time for cooking/blogging was a struggle, so this week’s taco recipe is super simple.
 Ain’t nothing wrong with that though.
 Am I right?

 I’m a big fan of roasted veggie tacos.
 They are not only delicious but also simple.
 And to top it all off they are relatively healthy.
 These tacos are vegetarian, gluten-free, and can easily be vegan by simply leaving out the cheese.

 So let’s talk about the veggies.
-For these tacos I used a combination of vegetables including sweet potatoes, zucchini, yellow squash, red bell pepper, and red onion.
+For these tacos, I used a combination of vegetables including sweet potatoes, zucchini, yellow squash, red bell pepper, and red onion.
 Typically I go to my favorite grocery store which has the best produce and the widest selection, however, this Tuesday really snuck up on me and I ended up having to pick up produce from our local grocery store.
 Their produce selection is less than desirable.

 BUT guess what?
 The great thing about these tacos is you can use whatever vegetables you want/have.
-I mix up my veggie choices all the times based on what I have on hand, what’s available at the store, and/or what’s in season.
+I mix up my veggie choices all the time based on what I have on hand, what’s available at the store, and/or what’s in season.